duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 ## Bower

-I would not add node_modules to git as suggested <https://coderwall.com/p/6bmygq/heroku-rails-bower>
+I would not add node_modules to git as it was suggested <https://coderwall.com/p/6bmygq/heroku-rails-bower>

 You need to use two build packs.
 Follow this [commit](https://github.com/duleorlovic/heroku-rails-bower/commit/ba7c78a1f4f641cfe5592aa75b471aa142dc855a).